Should you file a patent application?

-On the other hand, novelty searches are less useful for design patent filings since the design patent approval rate is high (i.e., approximately 85%).
+On the other hand, novelty searches are less useful for design filings since the design patent approval rate is high (i.e., approximately 85%).

-No, but you need to be able to disclose your invention sufficiently so that others will understand what you’re trying to patent.
+No, but you need to be able to disclose your invention sufficiently so that others will understand what you’re trying to cover.
 Generally, an adequate level of information on your invention involves drawings and a detailed written description.

 Patent the whole product or product parts?

-It may seem counterintuitive that patenting a component may lead to broader patent rights than patenting the entire product.
+It may seem counterintuitive that patenting a component may lead to broader rights than patenting the entire product.
 How?
 Because a patent on a component might be more easily infringed by competitors who require the patented part in order to complete the whole product.
-It helps to work with patent attorneys experienced in consumer goods to develop and implement a smart patent strategy that leads to funding and sales.
+It helps to work with patent attorneys experienced in consumer goods to develop and implement a smart strategy that leads to funding and sales.

 How to patent a product: the initial patent preparation and filing

-Your patent attorney or agent will do the heavy lifting here, but the most helpful thing you can do is explain the unique features of your product in detail.
+Your patent attorney or agent will do the heavy lifting here, but the most helpful thing you can do is explain the unique features of your product or idea in detail.
 It also helps to provide context on any existing products (i.e., prior art), and how your product or idea differs from what is already out there.

 Jotting down a list of new features, while helpful, is not enough.
-You should rank or prioritize those features so that your patent attorney can write meaningful claims that capture the essence of your invention.
+You should rank or prioritize those features.
+This will provide meaningful guidance in writing claims that capture the essence of your invention.
 If had to distill your product down to the lowest number of core features, what would they be?
-What product features would be secondary and less important?
+What product features would be secondary and so forth?

 This question touches upon a few different issues.
 If you’re asking whether it is safe to disclose your product after filing a patent application, then the answer is generally yes.
-Selling your patent pending product will not hurt your chances of getting a patent.
-Also, it may be impractical to wait until a patent is granted before receiving raising capital.
+Selling your patent-pending product will not hurt your chances of getting an allowance.
+Also, it may be impractical to wait until your product is patented before receiving raising capital.